Herman Perry: Biography

 The court-martial took place at a tea plantation in Ledo on September 4, 1944, which took six and a half hours.
 In addition to murder, Perry was also charged with desertion and several counts of willful disobedience.
 Perry was sentenced to be dishonorably discharged, forfeit all pay and allowances, and to be hanged.

 While pending execution at Ledo Stockade with formalities being dragged on for three months, Perry studied the guard's routines and was able to obtain a pair of wire cutters from a sympathetic visitor.
 After midnight on December 16, 1944, he cut his way through the wire fence and escaped.
 Following his escape, wanted posters of Herman Perry went up along the roads and fliers in Kachin and Burmese languages were distributed to native people and air-dropped over remote villages.

-Perry found his way to an abandoned timber camp, about five miles from Ledo, however he was spotted again and his whereabouts soon reached the MPs back in Ledo.
-On the New Year Day 1945, the MPs reached the timber camp, shots were fired with one grazed Perry's ankle.
-But Perry managed to escape.
+Perry found his way to an abandoned timber camp, about five miles from Ledo, however he was spotted again and his whereabouts soon reached the military police back in Ledo.
+On New Year's Day 1945, the military policemen reached the timber camp; shots were fired, with one grazing Perry's ankle, but he managed to escape.

-In February 1945, General Joe Cranston appointed Major Earl Owen Cullum, a former Dallas police officer and the commander of the 159th Military Police Battalion in the China Burma India Theater, to lead the manhunt.
+In February 1945, Brigadier General Joseph A. Cranston, Intermediate Section No. 2 commander of the China-Burma-India Theater, appointed Major Earl Owen Cullum, a former Dallas police officer and the commander of the 159th Military Police Battalion, to lead the manhunt.
 Perry was nearly caught twice by Cullum's team but escaped both times.
 He also suffered more serious wounds along the way.

-Perry was finally captured in Assam on March 9, 1945, and was placed under heavy guard at 234th General Hospital.
-A few hours later he was taken to Chabua Stockade, Chabua and there he was confined in an isolation cell.
-On March 15, 1945, he was taken back to Ledo Stockade where his death sentence by hanging was carried out.
+Perry was finally captured in Assam on March 9, 1945, and was placed under heavy guard at the 234th General Hospital.
+A few hours later he was taken to Chabua Stockade in Chabua, and was confined in an isolation cell.
+On March 15, 1945, he was taken back to Ledo Stockade where his death sentence was carried out.